Metro East Friends of Ferals

 • Request Assistance

-Our mission is to create a community where every cat, no matter the circumstances, can lead a safe and happy life.
-Through our work, we are making a difference by championing the importance of Trap-Neuter-Return (TNR) and empowering others to do the same.
+Our mission is to create a community where every cat, including community cats and feral cats, can lead a safe and happy life, regardless of their circumstances.
+Through our work in Madison County TNR, we are making a difference by championing the importance of Trap-Neuter-Return (TNR) and empowering others to provide TNR resources for outdoor cats.

 About Us